-Today, our bus and rail fleet is 100% accessible to those who require step-free access to bus and train service and 102 of our 145 rail stations (>70%) are now accessible (plus four stations being constructed/upgraded with accessibility features).
+Today, our bus and rail fleet is 100% accessible to those who require step-free access to bus and train service and 103 of our 145 rail stations (>70%) are now accessible.

 In July 2018, we reached an important milestone in our commitment towards making the rail system accessible to everyone by releasing the All Stations Accessibility Program (ASAP) Strategic Plan – our blueprint for making the remaining 42 rail stations fully accessible over the next two decades.